GramGra07/FtcRobotController_2023-24/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/ggsamples/blankConfig.md

-Only a template, dont edit this file, copy it and make a new file
+Only a template, don't edit this file, copy it and make a new file
 Format: # - type : name

 Control Hub